evrythng/reactor-screenly/README.md

-Packaged Reactor script for communicating with the [Screenly API](https://www.screenly.io/) for enabling/disabling playlists using EVRYTHNG actions.
+Packaged Reactor script for communicating with the [Screenly API](https://www.screenly.io/) for enabling/disabling playlists using EVRYTHNG Actions.

 ## What is it good for?

 Screenly is a leading digital signage platform.
-By connecting it with the EVRYTHNG platform you can now display personalized content on screens when people interact with EVRYTHNG tagged products.
+By connecting it with the EVRYTHNG Product Cloud you can now display personalized content on screens when people interact with EVRYTHNG tagged products.
 For instance imagine changing the content of in-store screens depending on the products customers pick up.
 With this connector, this is now possible within minutes!

 ## Screenly Setup